technodweep/gst-invoice/README.md

 - The program won't create the database for you, this has to be done manually before you can access it.

 This project is built using PHP/Mysql and Yii2 framework.
-It will be a good for somebody looking for a really simple Invicing system.
+It will be a good for somebody looking for a really simple Invoicing system.
 If you are new to PHP you will need to set up the environment You can use Xampp https://www.apachefriends.org/index.html